-With warmer days beginning to seem a little more realistic and the hope of spring in the Kutztown air, many people are already daydreaming about the vacations they have planned in the upcoming months.
+With warmer days beginning to seem a little more realistic and the hope of spring in the Kutztown and Breinigsville air, many people are already daydreaming about the vacations they have planned in the upcoming months.
 So as those trips begin to get a tad closer and you begin your spring break prep, be sure to get your home all set for you to be gone.
 From energy savings to safety considerations, keep these few tips in mind as you head off for a little rest and relaxation.

 - Invest in timers – purchasing timers for your lights gives you the chance to make it seem as though you’ve never left.
 Adding timers to a few lights around your house and setting them to match your normal schedule can make it look as though you’re just going about your everyday business, throwing off would-be criminals.